bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model (DOM) is a programming interface for HTML documents.
+It represents the page so that programs can change the document structure, style, and content

 2. What is an event?
+An event can be something the browser does, or something a user does, such as, An HTML web page has finished loading, an HTML input field was changed, or an HTML button was clicked

 3. What is an event listener?